cu-numpde/fall22-community-jnclement/proposal.md

 Check the following boxes when complete or add a note below if you encountered a problem.

-- [x] I have installed the software <-- on my desktop in WSL
+- [x] I have installed the software <-- on my desktop in WSL -- will not build on laptop
-- [x] I have run at least one example <--- Updated
+- [ ] I have run at least one example <--- Still broken :(
 - [ ] I have run the test suite
 - [ ] The test suite passes